AstroHuntsman/huntsman-dome/README.rst

   make -f Makefile_LINUX

 This will produce a .so file in the protos directory for Linux and a .dylib file for Mac.
-This file as well as the ``domelistHuntsmanDome.txt`` file need to be copied into TheSkyX application directory.
+This file, as well as the ``domelistHuntsmanDome.txt`` file need to be copied into TheSkyX application directory.
 This can be done by running the installation script::

   .
 TheSkyX_LINUX_plugin_install.sh